-A. HMO Responsibility
+B. HMO Responsibility

-1. The HMO must have adequate staff available to train and support providers on resources available in order to prevent claim processing issues and denials.
-Refer to Article XI, C.7.

-- a.
-The HMO must provide information to network providers of any HMO-facilitated training opportunities which may reduce denied claims and provider appeals. - b.
-Ensure that providers know, understand and comply with all business standards regarding completion and submission of accurate, correct and timely claims.
-This includes correct coding and maintenance of medical record. - c.
-Grant providers access to all online technology and communication offered by the HMO (i.e. not limited to claim and appeal submission, policy resources, HMO website).
-Electronic notification from the HMO constitutes receipt of information or claim action; it is not necessary to wait for paper notification of claim action. - d.
-Encourage providers to access and use the ForwardHealth Portal, including online Handbooks and Provider Updates. - 2.
+- 1. The HMO must have adequate staff available to train and support providers on resources available in order to prevent claim processing issues and denials.
+Refer to Article XI, C.7. - a) The HMO must provide information to network providers of any HMO-facilitated training opportunities which may reduce denied claims and provider appeals. - b) Ensure that providers know, understand and comply with all business standards regarding completion and submission of accurate, correct and timely claims.
+This includes correct coding and maintenance of medical record. - c) Grant providers access to all online technology and communication offered by the HMO (i.e. not limited to claim and appeal submission, policy resources, HMO website).
+Electronic notification from the HMO constitutes receipt of information or claim action; it is not necessary to wait for paper notification of claim action. - d) Encourage providers to access and use the ForwardHealth Portal, including online Handbooks and Provider Updates. - 2.
 The HMO must perform ongoing monitoring of provider appeal numbers and perform provider outreach and education/training on trends to prevent future denials/partial payments, thus reducing future provider appeals to the HMO and to the Department. - 3.
 The HMO must inform providers and subcontractors, in writing at the time they enter into a contract, of the toll-free number for members to file appeals as well as the provider's and subcontractor's right to appeal a denied/reduced payment or payment recoupment. - 4.
-HMOs must provide a clear process for claim dispute escalation which must include the below elements in their contract or MOU with providers, in their provider manual, on the HMO website, or through written notification for non-contracted providers.
-In cases of denial of payment, written (or HIPAA 835 transaction) notification must occur on the date the payment was denied. - a.
-Language distinguishing "resubmission of a claim" or, "reconsideration of a claim" and "appeal of a claim" as defined in Article I with a clear indication of level of action being taken.
-A "resubmission of a claim" or "reconsideration of a claim" is not a formal appeal. - b.
-Each page of the payment remittance document must include the date the denial action was taken and specific explanation of the payment amount or a specific reason for nonpayment. - c.
-A statement regarding the provider's rights to appeal to the HMO, including the timeline.
+HMOs must provide a clear process for claim dispute escalation which must include the below elements in their contract or MOU with providers, in their provider manual, on the HMO website, or through written notification for non-contracted providers. - a) Language distinguishing "resubmission of a claim" or, "reconsideration of a claim" and "appeal of a claim" as defined in Article I with a clear indication of level of action being taken.
+Language must specify that a "resubmission of a claim" or "reconsideration of a claim" is not a formal appeal. - b) The HMO must provide an explanation of the process the provider should follow to appeal the HMO's decision to the HMO once all claim reconsideration action has been exhausted.
+This must include a statement regarding the provider's rights to appeal to the HMO, including the timeline